cloud-gov/cg-site/_docs/ops/runbook/upgrading-aws-es.md

 {% asset es-migration-3-results.png alt="Go back to the overview of the Elasticsearch Domain and click the Upgrade History Tab to see the results of the check." %}

 The result will either be "Failed" or "Succeeded"
 If "Failed" - AWS will tell you which index is not compatible with the target Elasticsearch version.
-You should reply back to customer and tell which index is not compatible.
+Please reply back to the customer and tell them which index is not compatible.
 If "Succeeded" - Let the customer know that their Elasticsearch Domain is able to be upgraded.

 ## Upgrade the Elasticsearch Domain